 - Talking the Monster to Death: Dash's pet peeve.
 She's not too thrilled whenever an encounter ends without violence.

 - Team Mom: Applejack's player encourages the others and is more than willing to help the newbies get accustomed to the game.
 She also uses this to justify a little metagaming here and there, such as being familiar enough with both Rainbow Dash and Pinkie Pie that she's ready to run damage control when they start being themselves.

 - Tempting Fate: When they first learn about the Elements of Harmony, the party decides that, while they don't know how to use them, they should collect the Elements anyway, if only to prevent Nightmare Moon from using them.
-Applejack's player immediately tells the GM that if he hadn't come up with that idea on his own, he can't use it now.
+Applejack's player immediately tells the GM that if they hadn't come up with that idea on their own, they can't use it now.